riscv/sail-riscv/doc/ReadingGuide.md

   controller, and the MMIO interfaces to the clock, timer and terminal devices.
-Sail `extern` definitions are used to connect externally provided (i.e. external to the Sail model) platform functionality, such as those provided by the platform support in the C and OCaml emulators.
-This file also contains the externally selectable options for platform behavior, such as the handling of misaligned memory accesses, the handling of PTE dirty-bit updates during address translation, etc.  These platform options can be specified via command line switches in the C and OCaml emulators.
+Sail `extern` definitions are used to connect externally provided (i.e. external to the Sail model) platform functionality, such as those provided by the platform support in the C emulator.
+This file also contains the externally selectable options for platform behavior, such as the handling of misaligned memory accesses, the handling of PTE dirty-bit updates during address translation, etc.  These platform options can be specified via command line switches in the C emulator.

 - `riscv_mem.sail` contains the functions that convert accesses to physical addresses into accesses to physical memory, or MMIO